Bayesian Factor Analysis Regression in Python with PyMC3

 with ref_model:

-ref_trace = pm.sample(**SAMPLE_KWARGS)
+= pm.sample(**SAMPLE_KWARGS) ref_trace

 Auto-assigning NUTS sampler...